 Botanicus Medieval Village, Ostra

-Guest Report by Ali
+Guest Report by Alison

 If you are familiar with Czech Republic’s shopping scene then you’re probably aware of the locally owned Botanicus stores crammed full of organic, natural soaps and shampoos, body oils, candles, teas and dried herbs.
 Amazing for this day and age, Botanicus grow most of their own plants and herbs which make up their products.